python-rapidjson/python-rapidjson/docs/quickstart.rst

   anyways.

 Coercing keys when dumping
-  ``json`` will turn ``True`` into ``'True'`` if you dump it out but when you load it back in it'll still be a string.
+  ``json`` will stringify a ``True`` dictionary key as ``"true"`` if you dump it out but when you load it back in it'll still be a string.
 We want the dump and load to return the exact same objects so we have decided not to do this coercion.

 .. _JSON: http://json.org/